wso2/docs-is/en/docs/learn/password-recovery-via-user-preferred-notification-channel.md

 forgotten password.

 !!!
 Note
-    This feature is only available via Account Recovery REST APis.
+    This feature is only available via Account Recovery REST APIs.
 Currently, WSO2 IS does not support this feature via the User Portal.

 **Password Recovery Flow**

- - User provides a set of unique claims to identify the user account.
+ - The user provides a set of unique claims to identify the user account.
- - Then the server will prompt available notification channels to the user to receive username recovery notification.
+ - Next, the API prompts the user to select a channel from the available notification channels for receiving the username recovery notification.
- - User selects a notification channel.
+ - The user selects a notification channel.
- - Sever send the recovery notification to the user via the preferred notification channel.
+ - The server sends the recovery notification to the user via the preferred notification channel.
  - If the preferred channel is,
     - Email: Click on the reset link in the email and reset the password.
     - SMS: Provide the received One-Time Password(OTP) and reset the password.